vkimb/to-awk-or-not/docs/Exercises/Scrubbing.md

 # Scrubbing a web page **
 !!! warning
     Unfortunately, the web engine is changing quite often and even the address might not be correct, so it might not be possible to solve the problem as described...
+    To make it work, please use a copy of the page at [https://web.archive.org/](https://web.archive.org/) https://web.archive.org/web/20190323025902/http://www.kemi.uu.se/about-us/people-angstrom/

 Here is another example when awk comes handy.
 You can get some information on a web page which is more or less well structured and you want to make some statistics from the numbers you can extract.
 Disclaimer: there are better tools to this but honestly they come with their own overhead...